Suz/OzoneWeather/README.md

 #OzoneWeather
 Intention:
 project will incorporate style from iOS 7 best practices blog on Wenderlich (sample app: [SimpleWeather](http://www.raywenderlich.com/55384/ios-7-best-practices-part-1)).
-It will also add in Ozone data from the NL database, using libxml2 and Hpple based on another tutorial [how to parse HTML on iOS](http://www.raywenderlich.com/14172/how-to-parse-html-on-ios).
+It will also add in Ozone data from the TEMIS database, using `libxml2` and `Hpple` to parse the `.html` based on another tutorial [how to parse HTML on iOS](http://www.raywenderlich.com/14172/how-to-parse-html-on-ios).

 The weather feed contains sunrise / sunset data, which will give an indication of the day length.
-I can combine that with latitude, time, and weather to give a decent estimate of UV conditions.
+I can combine that with latitude, time, and weather to give a decent estimate of UV conditions. … or I can encorporate my astronomy code from my previous work and put it out there.

 ##Technologies
 The iOS best practices post includes a number of interesting technologies.
 I'm going to ignore the front end blur filter they use, but I will keep these: